Selected Media Coverage of Research

 Kent Q-Step (podcast contributor: ‘How To Win Arguments With Numbers’)

-Alongside contributing to the organisation and teaching of the annual summer school, I was a regular contributor to the ‘How To Win Arguments With Numbers’ podcast ahead of the 2017 General Election (available on iTunes).
+I was a regular contributor to the ‘How To Win Arguments With Numbers’ podcast ahead of the 2017 General Election (available on iTunes).
 I also organised and spoke at a public panel event on the future of opinion polling.